 Other revenues consist of revenue from regional sports and news channels (excluding intercompany charges or advertising sales on those channels), home shopping, late payment fees, wire maintenance fees and other miscellaneous revenues.
-Other revenues decreased \$2 million and \$11 million during the three and nine months ended September 30, 2020 compared to the corresponding periods in 2019 primarily due to a decrease in late payment fees and home security revenue offset by an increase in the sale of video devices and regional sports and news revenue.
+Other revenues remained unchanged during the three months ended September 30, 2020 compared to the corresponding period in 2019 and decreased \$11 million during the nine months ended September 30, 2020 compared to the corresponding period in a decrease in late payment fees and home security revenue offset by an increase in the sale of video devices and regional sports and news revenue.